When you get a vehicle, there are a select few things that every driver must have.

 Tip #5: Build a better sub box.
 Or simply buy one

 Building a sound system from scratch is not going to be an easy job.
 There are many factors to be taken into consideration.
 The topic is a bit complex, but we’ve done our best explaining some of the concepts here.
-By now, you’re a lot closer to building a good sound system for your car.
+By now, you’re a lot closer to build the best car stereo system for your vehicle.
 You’ve figured out what should be upgraded and pinpointed the way forward to a better listening experience.